©️ Caspin Journeys LTD

-If you would like to speak with us to know more about our Via Francigena Walking Tour, please write us an email or call 800.908.1980.
+If you would like to speak with us to know more about our Via Francigena Walking Tour, please write us an email.
 We would be happy to hear from you and help you planning your next adventure!

 Pick up at 13.00 at Turin airport and travel north to the ancient city of Susa.

 We enjoy an afternoon stroll at the feet of the alps.

 Our first days walk starts just outside of the mountain town of Oulx.
 From here we hike up through the Natural Park Gran Bosco del Salbertrand where if we are lucky we will spot deer, chamois and roes.
 The path is mostly through woodland until we arrive in the village of Exilles home to medieval fortress said to have once been the prison of Iron Mask.
 After our picnic lunch, and a visit to fortress, we descend into the city of Susa through the arc of Augustus passing by an old roman amphitheater.
 (14km/ elev -300m )

 We start our day with a walk up the ancient path which leads to the 11th century Sacra of Michele abbey, the Italian equivalent of the sacred monastery of Mont Sain Michel in France.
 Here we will have time to visit the monastery which inspired the famous novel ’ the name of the rose’ by Umberto Eco and enjoy stunning views of the alpine valley of Susa.
 In the afternoon we head to Turin where a local guide will be waiting to give us an orientation tour of the city.
 In the evening enjoy free time to explore Turin before we gather again to enjoy dinner one of the cities oldest and most renowned restaurants.
 (10km/ elev. +400m)